Jinwen-XU/crefthe/README.md

 ```
 > "crefthe" uses "cleveref" internally, thus it should usually be placed at the last of your preamble.

+> With the package option `overwrite`, you may simply use `\cref` for `\crefthe`, and similarly for other commands.

 Before everything, you need to define the names, which can be done with `\crefthename`.
-Its syntax is similar to `\crefname`, but now you can specify the definite articles, for example:
+Its syntax is similar to `\crefname`, but now you can specify the definite articles, for example (in French):
 ```latex
 \crefthename{theorem}[le]{théorème}[les]{théorèmes}
 ```
-(*In French*)

 Then you can use the command `\crefthe` as follows:
 - `\crefthe[<prep>]{<labels>}`